raito-io/cli-plugin-databricks/README.md

 <hr/>

-# Raito CLI Plugin - Databricks
+# Raito CLI Plugin - Databricks Unity Catalog

-:rotating_light: :rotating_light: :rotating_light:

-**Note: This repository is still in a very early stage of development.
+**Note: This repository is still in an early stage of development.
-It contains code that will allow communication with Raito Cloud once it is released.
 At this point, no contributions are accepted to the project yet.**

-:rotating_light: :rotating_light: :rotating_light:

 This Raito CLI plugin implements the integration with Databricks.
 It can
  - Synchronize the users in a databricks account to an identity store in Raito Cloud.